 Firstly, I want to talk about python dashboard.
 It’s always wonderful to see how we are able to make models and interpret them.
 But it is also important to note, recently there are number of concerns about how well we are able to make modifications to the existing model and maintain them.
 So, our model has to work dynamic and make prediction based on the available data.
 In recent years programmers used use VueJS or web-based languages for making dashboards, we now have most advanced packaged like Streamlit has made these process easier and more efficient.
 I am going to use some of the python packages like plotly to make interactive dashboard and make models that can make great predictions.

 Global suicide rate is visualized using plotly.
 It is an animation frame page visitors are able to see the information based on the year.
-Colored regions represents the rate of suicides per hundred thousand.
+Colored regions represent the rate of suicides per hundred thousand.

 As per the fig. It’s very evident that most of the suicides are happening between the age of 35 and 54.
 And out of them majority are Males.
 In all the age groups females are less affected groups.
 Also, we can see from the age of five to fourteen children are less likely to commit suicide.